tom-draper/log-analyzer/README.md

 ### Wildcard

-Unimportant values within your log file can be excluded from your dashboard by using `*` or `_` within your pattern.
+Unimportant values within your log file can be excluded from your dashboard by using wildcard tokens `*` or `_` within your pattern.

 For example, if you don't want thread pool number or ID featured in your dashboard: